-This report presents the results of an initial screening to assess the potential suitability of the Ignace area against five initial screening criteria using readily-available information.
-As per discussions between the NWMO and the Township Council, the initial screening focused on the Township of Ignace and its periphery, which are referred to as the "Ignace area".
+This report presents a summary of the results of an initial screening to assess the potential suitability of the Ear Falls area against five initial screening criteria using readily available information.
+As per discussions between the NWMO and the Township Council, the initial screening focused on the Township of Ear Falls and its periphery, which are referred to as the "Ear Falls area".
 As outlined in NWMO's site selection process (NWMO, 2010), the five initial screening criteria relate to: having sufficient space to accommodate surface facilities, being outside protected areas and heritage sites, absence of known groundwater resources at repository depth, absence of known natural resources and avoiding known hydrogeologic and geologic conditions that would make an area or site unsuitable for hosting a deep geological repository.